pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 ## Prerequisites

-Beyond prerequisites covered in base Helm examples:

-- Knowledge of Prometheus, Grafana, and Telegraf is helpful
+It is assumed you are familiar with the prerequisites for the base Helm examples.
+Beyond that, any knowledge of Prometheus, Grafana, and Telegraf is helpful.

 ## Deploy the Stack

-Edit the Prometheus `01-prometheus-values.yaml` as needed.
-This file contains configurations provided beyond the defaults of kube-prometheus-stack.
-In this sample deployment, the monitoring stack is given very powerful read access to the entire cluster and is deployed into the `metrics` namespace.
-Changing these settings or making a "production-ready" install is beyond scope of this document.
-The full set of optional values can be found on the Gihub repository for the chart.
+In the `pingidentity-devops-getting-started/30-helm/cluster-metrics directory` of this repository, edit the `01-prometheus-values.yaml` as needed.
+This file provides configurations beyond the default kube-prometheus-stack.
+In this sample deployment, the monitoring stack is granted read access to the entire cluster and is deployed into the `metrics` namespace.

+!!! error "Not for production use"
+    Changing these settings or making the deployment production-ready is beyond scope of this document.
+The full set of optional values can be found on the Github repository for the Prometheus chart.

 There are numerous lines that have `##CHANGEME`.
-These lines should be heavily considered for configuration.
+These lines should be considered for configuration options to meet your needs.

-When the file is updated, deploy the `kube-prometheus-stack`
+After updating the file, deploy the `kube-prometheus-stack`.
+The path to the configuration file assumes you are in the root folder of the local repository copy:

 ```
 kubectl create namespace metrics